 Delhi Police on riots: Law order normal now, incident being probed from all angles

 Delhi Police on Thursday asserted that the law-and-order situation in the national capital is normal now and said it has registered 712 FIRs and arrested over 200 accused in connection with last month's violence in northeast Delhi.
-At a press conference, Delhi Police PRO M S Randhawa said face-recognition software is being used to identify those involved in the riots and the incident is being probed from all angles.
+At a press conference, Delhi Police Public Relations Officer (PRO) M S Randhawa said face-recognition software is being used to identify those involved in the riots and the incident is being probed from all angles.

 "Law-and-order situation normal in Delhi now.
-We are closely monitoring all PCR calls from northeast Delhi," he said.
-"712 FIRs have been registered so far in connection with violence in northeast Delhi and over 200 accused arrested," Randhawa said..
+Our forces are deployed in the area and we are closely monitoring all PCR calls from northeast Delhi," he said.
+"So far, 712 FIRs have been registered in connection with the violence in northeast Delhi and police have arrested over 200 accused," Randhawa said.

+He said 3,340 people have been either detained or arrested so far in connection with the violence.
+Besides, 51 cases have been registered under the Arms Act leading to the arrest of 54 people, he added.

+Social media is also being monitored.
+More than 20 FIRs have been registered and at least 25 people arrested for various offences including spreading rumours online and posting content having potential to incite violence, the official said.
+Statements of many people have been recorded and no action will be taken against any innocent, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)